 - Case management support to promote capacity building and maximise outcomes for young people

-Hope Street has partnered with Gandel Philanthropy and Raine and Horne Melton to implement this program.
+Hope Street has partnered with Gandel Philanthropy and Raine and Horne Melton to implement this pilot program.
 Funding from a range of sources (brokerage, Hope Street funds, business partners and philanthropy) is used to provide subsidised rent over a period of six months.
 Over the six months this subsidy will be staggered until, at the end of the six months, the young person has the capabilities to independently pay the rent on their own.

 How can young people enter this program?